abajwa-hw/nifi-network-processor/README.md

-## Getting started with ELs and building a custom Nifi processor on HDP
+## Getting started with ELs and building a custom Nifi processor on HDP sandbox

 This tutorial is part of a webinar on Hortonworks DataFlow.
 - http://hortonworks.com/partners/learn/